-Then I stopped.
-I had absolutely no idea why I’d said “deadly.”
-Generally, I tend to act weirdly around beautiful women and that was most probably the reason.
-In some way, I was sure that this one at the other end of the line was truly a beautiful one.
-I was sure she was even deadly beautiful!
+Then I stopped confused.
+I had absolutely no idea what “deadly serious” was supposed to mean.
+Generally, I tend to act weirdly around beautiful women and that was most probably the reason for me to say it.
+In some way, I was sure that this one at the other end of the line was truly a beautiful one, and maybe she was even deadly beautiful!

 “I’m totally serious, Mr. Mellrow.
 Just tell me where to meet you.”

 I shrugged and quit my stupid resistance at last.
-I gave the woman my address and she said she would be around in ten minutes, which made me think she was calling from some place near my office.
-It was a bit weird that she called instead of coming straight over here but I was not in the mood to speculate regarding her reasons, so I hung up and forgot about it.
+I gave the woman my address and she said she would be around in ten minutes, which made me think she was calling from some place near my office, which, in turn, made me think she already knew the address.
+In this case, it was a bit weird that she called instead of coming straight over here but I was not in the mood to speculate regarding her reasons, so I hung up and forgot about it.

-Just then, to my surprise, the phone started ringing again.
+Just then, when my hand was still holding the receiver, the phone started ringing again.
 I looked down in disbelieve and let the damn thing ring.
-It was too much for me, this unexpected consideration for my financial troubles!
+It was too much for me, this sudden and unexpected consideration for my financial troubles!
 Besides, it seemed that I already had a client.
 Instead of picking up, I briskly finished my drink and put the empty glass away.
 Then I put the TV set down on the floor in the corner, took my Glock-47AK out of my jacket and placed it into the upper drawer on my right—just in case.

 After doing all that, I simply leaned back in the chair and waited patiently for ten minutes to pass.
 Soon the phone stopped ringing.

 ©2016 S.T.
 Fargo